 Our guided walks are free, and dogs on leads are welcome.
 Simply meet outside the cafe at 11am on Wednesdays and Sundays, and you'll be back by 1.30pm.
-We also have a Wag-a-Tail Trail on 4th April on the Eastern Moors.
-Head to www.visit-eastern-moors.org.uk/plan-your-visit/whats-on for more information.
+For more information on our guided walks please visit our What's On section.

 Considering wildlife and livestock

 We ask visitors to keep dogs on leads because Longshaw and the Eastern Moors are home to ground-nesting birds such as curlew, grouse, golden plover, lapwing, meadow pipit, short-eared owl and skylark.